 Clockwork is an open-source automation engine for the Solana blockchain.
 Developers can use Clockwork to schedule transactions and automate smart-contracts without relying on centralized infrastructure.

 On a blockchain, data can be copied to thousands of servers around the world, making information more transparent to users and durable in storage.
-Blockchains can additionally distribute downtime risk across many independent data centers – generally proving to have more reliable uptime than relying on a single dedicated server!
+Blockchains additionally distribute downtime risk across many independent data centers – leading to more reliable uptime than relying on a single dedicated server!

 Solana is the most active blockchain in the world.
-With its affordable fees, low-latency messaging, and scalable architecture, Solana is a popular choice amongst users and developers alike.
+With its affordable fees, fast transactions, and scalable architecture, Solana is a popular choice amongst users and developers alike.
 Currently processing around 40,000,000 transactions per day, Solana has more on-chain activity than every other notable blockchain combined.
-And with over 3,400 validators on six different continent powering the network, Solana is additionally one of the most decentralized blockchains in the world.
+And with over 3,400 validators on six different continents powering the network, Solana is additionally one of the most decentralized blockchains in the world.

 Decentralization is core to everything we do in crypto.
 It's the fundamental principle behind network security, censorship resistance, and permissionless computing.